Lee Jung-shin: Philanthropy

 Lee held a charitable photo exhibition along with his brother, Lee Yong Shin from June 1 to 10, 2018, at Canon Gallery, Seoul Gangnam Canon Plex B1/F, 829 Seolleung Road.
 The exhibition entitled, We Blew Away Dandelion Puffs, captured the moments from their visit to the fourth LOVE FNC School in Kalaw and YWAM day care center in Yangon in Myanmar last February.
 They were with AOA's Kim Seol Hyun as part of a project organized by LOVE FNC Foundation.
 The framed photographs, postcards, and posters are for sale.
 The proceeds will be donated to fund a scholarship program in Myanmar.

 On April 7, 2019, Hope Bridge National Disaster Relief Association reported Lee donated 10 million won for the victims of forest fires in Gangwon Province.

 On October 25, 2021, Lee along with Korean photographer, Alex Kim held a V Live to support Alex Primary School Surongo in the Himalayas.
 The broadcast is partnered with LOVE FNC Foundation and Naver's Happybean Foundation.

+Personal life

-Mandatory military service
+Military service

 Lee enlisted in his military service on July 31, 2018.

 He finished his basic military training, posting his photos on his personal Instagram account on September 5.

 Lee hosted the Armed Forces Festival on October 8, 2018.
 The event was held from October 5 to 9.
 He was also the emcee for the military music concert, celebrating the 70th Anniversary of soldier establishment on October 10, 2018.

 Lee was officially discharged from his military service on March 19, 2020, without returning to his base from his ETS leave according to the Ministry of National Defense’s policy.